qcif/nextcloud-sync-cron/README.md

 Optional entries:

+- `httpproxy` - HTTP proxy to use
+- `trust` - use "false", or to trust the certificate use "true"
+- `exclude` - name of a file containing an exclude list
-- `unsyncedfolders` the name of a file containing list of un-synced remote folders
+- `unsyncedfolders` - name of a file containing list of un-synced remote folders
+- `username` - the login name (the "--user" option for _nextcloudcmd_)
+- `password` - password corresponding to the username
-- `davpath` value to override the WebDAV Path
+- `davpath` - value to override the WebDAV Path
-- `exclude` the name of a file containing an exclude list
-- `username`
-- `password`
+- `uplimit` - limit the upload speed of files (in KB/s)
+- `downlimit` - limit the download speed of files (in KB/s)

+Note: _uplimit_ and _downlimit_ requires _nextcloudcmd_
+2.6 or newer.

 ### Authentication configuration